 • Montreal: Best Western Ville Marie (2 nights)

-• Quebec City: Hôtel Claredon (3 nights)
+• Quebec City: Hôtel Palace Royal Centre-ville (3 nights)

-Travel by motorcoach to cosmopolitan Montreal where you’ll stay with the Downtown Square Mile, within walking distance of numerous shops, restaurants and the Montreal Museum of Fine Arts.
+Travel by motorcoach to cosmopolitan Montreal where you’ll stay within the Downtown Square Mile, within walking distance of numerous shops, restaurants and the Montreal Museum of Fine Arts.
 Enjoy a welcome dinner tonight with your fellow passengers.

 Stay: Best Western Ville Marie, Montreal

-While in Montreal, a guided city tour with a local step on guide that will showcase historic Mont Royal, the charm of Old Montreal and the commerce of St. Catherine’s Street.
+While in Montreal, enjoy a guided city tour with a local step on guide that will showcase historic Mont Royal, the charm of Old Montreal and the commerce of St. Catherine’s Street.
 Enjoy a visit to St. Joseph’s Oratory before finishing in Old Montreal where you will have some free time for lunch and shopping.

 Quebec City, QC

-Stay: Hôtel Clarendon, Quebec City
+Stay: Hôtel Palace Royal Centre-ville, Quebec City

 Meals: B, L